bazel-contrib/rules_jvm_external/README.md

 # gmaven_rules

-Transitive Maven artifact resolver as a repository rule for Bazel Android projects.
+Transitive Maven artifact resolver as a repository rule.

-Support is on a best-effort basis.
+**Note**: This is an interim solution for Bazel Android projects and support is on a best-effort basis.

 ## Features